 What sets this product apart from the rest?

 My Pet Command is a 4 in 1 master in the training collar category.
 It is rare to find a non-shock collar that has so many interchangeable modes, so this is a real find!

 The collar has 4 distinct training modes: citronella spray, light, vibrations, and sound.
 This means that you can tailor your training regimen to however your dog best responds.
 Training is only effective if your dog is listening so you can experiment to find the modes that work for them and at what level.
 Within each training mode, there are different levels and sensitivities to further customise the experience for your dog.
 Versatility is king!

 We love that this collar is remote-controlled.
-The remote range is a whopping ½ mile so you can use this collar with great effect no matter how far away your dog may be being a nuisance.
+The remote range is a whopping 800+ metres so you can use this collar with great effect no matter how far away your dog may be being a nuisance.

 The remote can be in command of up to three collar at one time.
-If you have an entire fleet of nuisance barkers, My Pet Command has your completely covered.
+If you have an entire fleet of nuisance barkers, My Pet Command has you completely covered.

 As for sizing, we are super impressed with the size parameters that one collar can cover.
 It can be as small as 15cm and as wide as 65cm.
 Small dogs and extra-large dogs will be fully catered for.

 The in-built battery will last you a very long time when fully charged.
 My Pet Command claims it will last up to 7 days on standby and recharges easily in just 2 hours.
-You shouldn’t be using the collar on continuous usage so this means the collar shouldn’t run out of juice in some time.
+You won't be using the collar on continuously, so this means it shouldn’t run out of juice for some time.